facile-it/facile-it.github.io/content/blog/eng/v-protetto8-3-2024.md

 Every single team used the [mob programming technique](https://en.wikipedia.org/wiki/Team_programming#Mob_programming) to solve problems. _The entire team_ focused _on a single problem_.
 One person actively wrote the code, and others suggested solutions.
 This is a very interesting way to share knowledge, expecially in a never-tried setting.
 This is also very useful to make team building.

 All teams... but one. _The winning one_.
 The winning team (mainly composed of colleagues from the same area) used a different approach: everyone took a problem and tried to solve it.
 They switched to mob programming only to solve difficult issues.
-This approach allowed them to score the latest winning point by solving a problem a litle further from the one every was stuck.
+This approach allowed them to score the latest winning point by solving a problem a litle further from the one every team was stuck into.

 ## Wrapping up